 Educators who see educational inequities but don’t know what to say or do, or who seek to refine what you say and do

 Teacher leaders, coaches, and administrators who want space to explore thoughts and feelings about equity, to anchor in a vision, and to boost your courage

 BIPOC educators who want the opportunity to be in BIPOC-affinity groups for breakout sessions

 WHAT ELSE YOU NEED TO KNOW

 Course access and recording: Participants have access to content for 30 days after the learning experience.
-The virtual live session will be recorded (except for breakouts) in the event you cannot make a session or if you would like to rewatch at a later time.
+The virtual sessions will be recorded (except for breakouts) in the event you cannot make a session or if you would like to rewatch them at a later time.

 10 or more days prior to the event – Full refund

 Less than 10 days prior to the event – No refund

 A missed learning experience is non-refundable and non-transferable.
 For more details about our cancellation policy and transfers, visit our FAQ page.